 Most bank cards include insurance and assistance cover to help you in the event of an emergency abroad (transport/repatriation, advance payment of hospital expenses, loss or damage to luggage, civil liability, etc.).

-Your credit card covers you and your spouse or common-law spouse as well as your children.
-It can also cover dependent children under the age of 25 and relatives declared for tax purposes.
+Your bank card covers you, your spouse and your children.
+It can also cover your dependent children under the age of 25, and relatives listed on your tax return.

-If you hold a standard Mastercard or Visa card, you will not benefit from lost or damaged luggage insurance either and a Visa Premier card or Mastercard Gold card will only cover up to €800 per claim.
+If you're a MasterCard or Visa cardholder, you won't benefit from any baggage loss or damage cover, while your Visa Premier or MasterCard Gold card will only cover €800 per event.

-*Unforeseen illness: a sudden and unforeseeable deterioration of an insured member’s health, as certified by a medical practitioner, for which surgery or treatment are required and cannot be delayed until return or repatriation to the country of residence.
+* Unexpected illness: a sudden and unpredictable deterioration in the state of health of an insured person, certified by a health professional, which necessitates surgery or treatment and cannot wait for return or repatriation to the country of origin.

-* Accident: any unintentional personal injury suffered by an insured member and arising exclusively from the sudden unexpected effects of an external cause (such as sprains, fractures, etc.).
+* Accident: any unintentional bodily injury suffered by an insured person and exclusively attributable to the unforeseen and sudden effects of an external cause (sprain, fracture, etc.).

-If you're going abroad for more than three months and want to be covered in the same way as in your home country, we recommend you take out international healthcare insurance.
+If you're going abroad for more than three months, and want coverage equivalent to that in your home country, we recommend that you take out international health insurance.

-You should also consider taking out insurance coverage for assistance/repatriation, death & disability, legal protection and/or third-party liability.
-These benefits are not included in a standard MasterCard or Visa credit card cover but are very important when you're living abroad.
+You should also consider insurance that covers repatriation/assistance, provident insurance, legal assistance and/or personal liability.
+These coverages are not included with a standard MasterCard or Visa card, but they are essential if you live abroad.

-At MSH, we design international health insurance solutions according to your specific needs (your age, family situation, country of expatriation etc.) and we offer large aggregate limits that allow you to go abroad with confidence and total peace of mind.
-Explore our solutions to find the best international health insurance package for you.
+At MSH, we offer international health insurance solutions to meet your specific needs (age, family situation, country of expatriation) and offer high coverage limits, so you can travel abroad with confidence and peace of mind.